-There are useful things that I like to make purely for the pleasure of it, to have just what we want at a higher quality than one can buy, and enjoy the thing knowing it’s homemade.
+There are useful things that I like to make purely for the pleasure of it, to have just what we want at a higher quality than one can buy, and to enjoy the thing knowing it’s homemade.
 Sauerkraut goes a step further, being so strikingly economical.
 As a health food, it succeeds in making me feel better immediately upon eating it.
 I love that it will balance stomach acid, whether you’ve too little or too much, but mostly I just love to eat it.
 I figure that fermenting sauerkraut is worthy of becoming a habit for life.
 Here’s how I’ve been making it.

 Begin with a cabbage, sea salt, and a very clean, very strong glass kilner jar, (we like Le Parfait or Fido), with a rubber seal.
 A small clean glass jar is useful later, too.